Granny Square Afghan: 7 Stunning Blanket Layout Ideas

 2. Diagonal Stripe Layout

 In a diagonal stripe layout, squares of the same color are placed along diagonal lines running from one corner of the afghan to the other.
-This creates a dynamic, eye-catching pattern that makes even a simple two-color granny square afghan look complex and modern.
+This creates a dynamic, eye-catching pattern that makes even a simple two-color afghan look complex and modern.
 To achieve this effect, plan your color placement on graph paper before you begin crocheting, or use a digital stitch diagram tool to map out your diagonal rows.

 3. Chevron (Zigzag) Layout

 The chevron layout arranges squares in repeating V-shaped or zigzag rows across the afghan.
-This is an especially stunning option when each chevron stripe uses a different color from a gradient or rainbow palette.
+This is an especially gorgeous option when each chevron stripe uses a different color from a gradient or rainbow palette.
 A chevron granny square afghan looks beautiful draped over a couch or bed and creates a sense of movement and energy that a standard grid simply cannot match.

 4. Medallion (Center-Out) Layout